gugell/MVVM-Generamba-Template/README.md

-# MVVM-Generamba-Template
+# MVVM Generamba Template
-MVVM module template with UIViewController playing as a View.
-Used in Yota.
+Welcome to our template!